-Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on City property or City right-of-way by City staff.
+Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on

 Vice Mayor Lago: You have a catastrophic failure, you know, if you don't address the issue.
-So, what ends up happening is -- and we had this on multiple occasions with residents, where they couldn't see the actual tree -- the damage of the tree.
-The tree was damaged within.
+So,

 Mayor Valdes-Fauli: Then we need a second opinion and a third opinion.